 The 29-year-old Roush Fenway Racing driver also offered a patriotic message for fans after doing some celebratory donuts.

-Stenhouse was joined in victory lane by his teammate, Trevor Bayne, who’s race was cut short by a crash with Chase Elliott.
+Stenhouse was joined in victory lane by his teammate, Trevor Bayne, whose race was cut short by a crash with Chase Elliott.

 Stenhouse’s victory comes roughly two months after he picked up his first at Talladega Superspeedway, snapping Roush Fenway’s two-plus-year winless streak.